-The objective of the SORTPO is to coordinate with rural stakeholders and the public to compile a statewide list of capacity/mobility projects, develop scoring criteria and prioritize a list of rural roadway projects.
+The objective of the Southwest Oklahoma Regional Transportation Planning Organization (SORTPO) is to coordinate with rural stakeholders and the public to compile a statewide list of capacity/mobility projects, develop scoring criteria and prioritize a list of rural roadway projects.
 Non-highway modes will also be a part of the SORTPO Regional Transportation Plan.

 The primary goals of the SORTPO Regional Transportation Plan include enhancement of rural transportation system connectivity, promotion of rural mobility/congestion relief and enhancement of rural transportation safety.
-When complete, the SOPTPO Regional Transportation Plan will represent ODOT’s long-term transportation goals for rural areas of the state.
+When complete, the SOPTPO Regional Transportation Plan will represent Oklahoma Department of Transportation (ODOT) long-term transportation goals for rural areas of the state.